mindylindsey/art-of-agility/docs/scrum/velocity.md

 counts towards the team’s velocity.

 There is no ideal velocity that all teams should strive to achieve, as story points are just a relative measure of size.
-Established teams should ensure that they maintain their velocity (whatever that is) and not that they achieve a particular velocity.
+Established teams should ensure that they maintain or continue to improve their velocity (whatever that is) and rather than trying to achieve a particular velocity.